Kubernetes: kube-proxy

 kube-proxy is an implementation of a network proxy and a load balancer, and it supports the service abstraction along with the other networking operations.
 It is responsible for routing traffic to the appropriate container based on IP and port number of the incoming request.

 Namespaces

 In Kubernetes, namespaces are utilized to segregate the resources it handles into distinct and non-intersecting collections.
 They are intended for use in environments with many users spread across multiple teams, or projects, or even separating environments like development, test, and production.

 Pods

-The basic scheduling unit in Kubernetes is a pod, which consists of one or more containers that are guaranteed to be co-located on the same node.
-Each pod in Kubernetes is assigned a unique IP address within the cluster, allowing applications to use ports without the risk of conflict.
-Within the pod, all containers can reference each other.
+The basic deployable unit of computing in Kubernetes is the pod, which consists of one or more containers co-located on the same node.
+Each pod is assigned a unique IP address within the cluster, allowing applications to use ports without the risk of conflict.
+Within the pod, all containers have a shared context and can reference each other.

 A container resides inside a pod.
 The container is the lowest level of a micro-service, which holds the running application, libraries, and their dependencies.
+In the most common use case, each pod has a single container.